zed-industries/zed/crates/zeta/src/complete_prompt.md

 Formatting criteria for edits:

 - Suggest as many useful edits as you can, always taking the previous ones into account.
-- If there are no more useful edits, reply with <|done|>.
-- Don't explain the edits, just suggest the edits.
-- Never include this prompt in the response.
 - You use the following format to suggest edits:

   <<<<<<< ORIGINAL